PrinceKaKKad/Chat-GPT-3.5-Turbo/README.md

 - `main.py`: Main script that initializes and runs the Telegram Chat GPT Bot.

 ## License

- **Author: Prince Kakkad
+ Author: Prince Kakkad

- **Copyright 2020-2023 Princekakkad.tech, Inc.
+ Copyright 2020-2023 Princekakkad.tech, Inc.

- **Copyright reserved by princekakkad.tech **Commercial use is prohibited without permission.
+ Copyright reserved by princekakkad.tech

+ Commercial use is prohibited without permission.

 Please note that commercial use of this code is strictly prohibited without permission.

-For any inquiries or requests, please contact [prince@princekakkad.tech](mailto:prince@princekakkad.tech).
+For any inquiries or requests, please contact [contact-us@princekakkad.tech](mailto:contact-us@princekakkad.tech).